-- Build RTL designs using the Ruby, Jade, or Opal RISC-V SoC using an example design targeting an Efinix development board, and learn how to extend the example for your own application.
+- Build RTL designs using an example design targeting an Efinix development board, and learn how to extend the example for your own application.

 - Set up the software development environment using an example project, create your own software based on example projects, and use the provided API.

 Efinity Software Support

 The SoCs are fully supported by the Efinity® software, which provides a complete tool flow from RTL design to bitstream generation, including synthesis, place-and-route, debugging, and timing analysis.
 The software has a graphical user interface (GUI) that provides a visual way to set up projects, run the tool flow, and view results.
 The software also has a command-line flow and Tcl command console.
 The software-generated bitstream file configures Trion devices.
 The software supports the Verilog HDL and VHDL languages.